kubernetes/enhancements/keps/sig-node/20181106-in-place-update-of-pod-resources.md

 * extend NodeRestriction plugin limiting Node's update access to PodSpec only to the ResourcesAllocated field,
-* new admission controller to limit update access to ResourcesAllocated field only to Node, and mutate updates to ResourcesAllocated & ResizePolicy fields for compatibility with older versions of clients,
+* new admission controller to limit update access to ResourcesAllocated field only to Node, and mutates any updates to ResourcesAllocated & ResizePolicy fields to maintain compatibility with older versions of clients,
-* added validation and setting defaults.
+* added validation allowing only CPU and memory resource changes,
+* setting defaults for ResourcesAllocated and ResizePolicy fields.

 Admission Controllers: LimitRanger, ResourceQuota need to support Pod Updates:
 * for ResourceQuota, podEvaluator.Handler implementation is modified to allow Pod updates, and verify that sum of Pod.Spec.Containers[i].Resources for all Pods in the Namespace don't exceed quota,
+* PodResourceAllocation admission plugin is ordered before ResourceQuota.
 * for LimitRanger we check that a resize request does not violate the min and max limits specified in LimitRange for the Pod's namespace.